 On Strattic, the original WordPress website is not available to the internet at large.
 It is securely stored in a containerized environment, where only authorized users can access it.
 Visitors see a static replica of the site, that looks and acts the same, but with one major caveat: the underlying processing server and layers of potential vulnerabilities that are in the WordPress backend are completely inaccessible to any unauthorized users.

-On Strattic, this static version is generated in one-click, and is completely separated from the WordPress source.
+On Strattic, the static version of your website is generated in one-click, and is completely separated from the WordPress source.
 By virtue of its pure static architecture (i.e. it’s nothing more than a collection of HTML, CSS, and JS files), hackers and malicious actors have nothing to breach.
 Your site continues to function as is, while your business team can continue to do their work as needed, and your IT resources who have been tasked with maintaining and protecting your website gain static peace-of-mind.

 Visitors to your live site can only view a statically generated replica of it.
 This replica is then served via a CDN – which makes it virtually impossible to hack or degrade using a DDoS attack.